 Help maintain the integrity of the wilderness experience by monitoring visitor use in the BWCAW.
 In an effort to better understand the use that occurs in the Wilderness, visitor use monitoring is conducted annually.
 This activity helps the Forest Service determine the opportunities for solitude or likelihood of encountering people within the BWCAW.
 Volunteers will be assigned a travel route and date to conduct monitoring.

-REGIONAL VOLUNTEER EVENTS CALENDAR
+REGIONAL VOLUNTEER EVENTS

 SUPERIOR HIKING TRAIL Association Volunteer Projects